 What it takes to really get naked

 Number one quote in the tasting room, “You must have the best job, I wish I was you”.
 The normal response is a smile and a short laugh accompanied by the thought in the back of the head of, “if you only knew.”
-I think it is time to dispel the rumor of the glamorous life of “Naked” girl and show out faithful Naked Nation what it really takes to get Naked.
+I think it is time to dispel the rumor of the glamorous life of “Naked” girls and show our faithful Naked Nation what it really takes to Get Naked.

 One 24-hour section for Emily and Kelly

 Step One: Wake up early after throwing a ski movie premier party and hand bottle 100 cases of wine.
 Not as easy as it sounds.
 Plan A, B and C failed and the last barrier was our “standard fitting” did not match the other “standard fitting” and improvisation resulted in Dave B hanging off a fork lift to get the bottling line to start.

 Several hours later and only a few child labor laws broken (8 year old kids make great bottle cappers) 100 cases were bottled.
 The ten hour bottling process was broken up by punch down on our 2011 Tempernillo.

 Step Two: Pack for a show in Bend Oregon.
 Imagine combining hide and go seek, Mario brothers and heavy manual labor all into one task.
 Naked Winery West is precisely packed like my mothers pantry and it’s a full-blown quest to find the cases you need.
 Once I find the cases I need, I utilize my extensive parkour skills to leap frog from pallet to pallet until all cases are safely in Emily’s car.
 Luckily I don’t have to worry about toadstools stealing my mushrooms.